Space Needle: Flag

 The top of the Space Needle is periodically decorated with a large flag to commemorate holidays, events, and other civic occasions.
 These flags measure 25 by 35 ft and are produced by a Tukwila-based printing company.
 The flag of the United States is displayed on several annual dates, including Independence Day and lowered to half-staff for the deaths of prominent figures, such as U.S. presidents, or to commemorate major events.
 The flags of local sports teams are raised for championships and major events; during Super Bowl XLVIII, fireworks were launched from the Space Needle for each touchdown scored by the Seattle Seahawks.

 The Pride flag and its variants have been displayed during annually in June to commemorate Pride Month; it was first raised at the Space Needle in 2010 and followed by another in 2011, but was not displayed in 2012 due to the ongoing referendum to legalize same-sex marriage in Washington.
 A special marriage equality flag was used in 2013 and replaced by normal Pride flags in the following years and later the Progress Pride flag from 2020 onward.

 The flag of France was raised at half-staff in November 2015 to show solidarity with the victims of the Paris attacks.
 In July 2020, a "Mask Up" flag was raised by the King County government as a reminder of face mask rules during the COVID-19 pandemic.
 The flag of India was raised on August 16, 2025, to commemorate the country's 79th Independence Day.

 Jumping incidents

 Six parachutists have leaped from the tower since its opening, in a sport known as BASE jumping.
 This activity is legal only with prior authorization.
 Four of them were part of an authorized promotion in 1996, and one of the jumpers broke a bone in her back while attempting the stunt.
 The other two jumped illegally and were arrested.

 Paul D. Baker was the first person to jump from the Space Needle, committing suicide on March 4, 1974.
 Mary Lucille Wolf also jumped from the tower that year, on May 25.
 Following the two 1974 suicides, netting beneath and improved fencing around the observation deck were installed.
 In spite of the barrier additions, however, another suicide by Dixie Reeder occurred on July 5, 1978.

+On July 24th, 2026, two unidentified men illegally parachuted off the top of the Space Needle.
+They were seen on camera going to a restroom, then emerging wearing helmets.
+The two men then ran and scaled a window on the observation deck, and jumped off.
+Shortly afterwards, police began searching for the two jumpers.